Robert M. Levy, M.D., Ph.D.

 If you aren’t yet a member, and you don't already have online access to Neuromodulation, the INS and Wiley-Blackwell invite you to familiarize yourself with Wiley’s Online Library, the premier online journals service.
 Browse the journal's extensive array of research and review articles--the same wealth of information as in the print issues, with easy access at home, work, or wherever you need it.
 Wiley's Online Library includes:

-- Easy-to-use Brand New Interface: developed in consultation with users to deliver intuitive navigation and easy access to articles, chapters, references, and supplementary information.
+- Easy-to-use Interface: developed in consultation with users to deliver intuitive navigation and easy access to articles, chapters, references, and supplementary information.

 - Easy-to-Find Relevant Content: discover more through reference linking, search filtering, related articles, and added value initiatives such as virtual issues, podcasts and dedicated subject pages.